 - Risk of problematic tenant-roommates

 Moving in with kids

 Financially, this option could be ideal: Moving in with adult children means seniors and their families avoid the cost of assisted living.
 As with aging in place, though, home modifications might be necessary.
 Homeowners planning to build an accessory dwelling unit (ADU), or separate housing unit on their lot for their parent to live in, should check local laws first.
 ADUs, often called mother-in-law suites, are not legal everywhere.

 - Home renovations might be necessary

 - Adult children must oversee care

 Independent living communities

-As their names indicate, these developments allow their residents to live independently — they do not provide medical care or help with daily living.
+As the name indicates, these developments allow their residents to live independently — they do not provide medical care or help with daily living.
 However, they do offer plenty of amenities, often including pools, gyms, activities, transportation and sometimes daily meals and laundry service.
 As you might imagine, buying or even renting in one of these resort-like communities is not cheap.
-For those who can afford it, this is an ideal option for couples and seniors who are still in good physical health and want a low-maintenance lifestyle and neighbors similar in age.
+If you can afford it, this is an ideal option for couples and seniors who are still in good physical health and want a low-maintenance lifestyle and neighbors similar in age.